arcanesugar/Chess/README.md

 ## Changelog
 - better-ui
+    - CLI no longer supports cheating
-    - UCI position command ignores invalid moves
+    - UCI position command ignores invalid or illegal moves
     - MoveFromStr now checks if a move is valid
     - Mode is now determined with command line arguments instead of settings file